AICPS/roadscene2vec/README.md

-# sg2vec
+# sg2vec: A Tool for Extracting and Embedding Road Scene-Graphs
 ## Description
-A Tool for Extracting and Embedding Road Scene-Graphs
+TODO

 ---
 ## General Python Setup